danielmcheng1/drone/writeup.md

 ![Project Timeline](writeup_images/timeline1.png)

-* Day 1: Experiment with basic drone flight
-* Day 2: Take one manual photo and display in real-time on website
-* Days 3 - 4: Take five automated pictures along a predetermined flight route
-* Day 5: Schedule drone to fly flight route every 15 minutes
-* Day 6 - 7: Blend photos together and show animated gif over time
-* Day 8: Request for drone to fly now based off of SMS trigger
-* Day 9: Enable automated SMS updates and MMS photo sharing
-* Day 10: Automatically count cars in photos
-* Days 11 - 12: Finalize website and optimize for mobile
-* Days 13 - 14: Set up subscription service for paid members
-* Days 15 - 16: Prototype system for multiple drones

-_Note: All of this was planned as a prototype for purely recreational purposes.
-Further development into a commercial product would require consideration of FAA regulations around drone flight._
+_Note:_ All of this was planned as a prototype for purely recreational purposes.
+Further development into a commercial product would require consideration of FAA regulations around drone flight.

 ### Anticipated Roadblocks
 Having done initial research into consumer drone capabilities, I knew that it was possible to automate taking photos and flying predetermined flight routes.
 In my searches, I had found numerous drone apps that appeared to have these capabilities (discussed in further detail in the next section).
 Thus the work for days 1 through 4 seemed to merely be a matter of execution.